mikolajlinkshortener/link_shortener_dev/README.md

 ```

-if you wanted access to django admin create superuser in container
+if you wanted access to django admin create superuser in container.
+In djago admin you can check how many times short link was used and ip and user agent of the user who added the link
 ```
 python manage.py createsuperuser
 ```